SEAAPS/documents/EN/03_system_architecture.md

 The SEAAPS chain technology uses a self-owned proprietary BFT consensus algorithm.

 Under RBFT mechanism, there is a concept called view. in a view, there will be primary node (replica), and the rest of the nodes are called backups.
 The primary node is responsible for ordering the requests from the client and then sending them to the backup nodes in order.
-This primary node of RBFT has more rights than other nodes, and if it has a problem, it will cause a relatively large delay in the system. in rBFT, this point has been improved. referring to the mechanism of election in raFT, voting is adopted, and there is no need to snatch the accounting right to ensure the fairness of the rights of each node.
+This primary node of RBFT has more rights than other nodes, and if it has a problem, it will cause a relatively large delay in the system. in RBFT, this point has been improved. referring to the mechanism of election in RBFT, voting is adopted, and there is no need to snatch the accounting right to ensure the fairness of the rights of each node.

 ## Financial blockchain